HELPING EACH STUDENT FIND THE RIGHT FIT

 SELECTING A COLLEGE OR UNIVERSITY

-College counseling formally begins as early as eighth grade and is the beginning of the process to develop an in-depth, comprehensive four-year college going plan when they enter high school.
+College counseling begins as early as eighth grade and is the beginning of the process to develop an in-depth, comprehensive four-year college going plan when they enter high school.
 All students meet regularly with the Director of College Counseling individually and in group seminars.
-Students explore educational and career interests, learn about different types of colleges and universities, and discuss elements of the application process including interviewing, standardized testing, essays, and the various components of applications.
+Students explore educational and career interests in our Pathways Program, learn about different types of colleges and universities, and discuss elements of the application process including interviewing, standardized testing, essays, and the various components of applications.
 Juniors take the PSAT again during this year when it also serves as the National Merit Scholarship Qualifying Test.
 We analyze and use the test scores as one criterion as students search for appropriate college and universities that will be a good fit.
 Students develop balanced college lists consisting of appropriate reach, fit/match, and safety schools that represent their academic, social, athletic, religious, and/or financial needs.
 At the end of junior year, students leave for summer break with a specific list of responsibilities to be completed over the summer as they prepare to return to school.
 This will include beginning to write their college essays to be used when submitting their college applications.
-The Director of College Counseling will be in touch with students throughout the summer to ensure they are on track and are ready and prepared to return for their senior year.

-During senior year, students meet with the college counselor in seminars, one-on-one meetings, and for an application workshop in October.
+During senior year, students meet with the college counselor in one-on-one meetings.
 Support is available throughout the process, including for financial aid, scholarships, and making a final selection in the spring.
 The college counselor will also assist students and their families with questions on and issues surrounding college enrollment.

 Senior year is an exhilarating time for students and families, but we also know it can be stressful.
 The college counseling program is designed to assist and support students and their families to have an enjoyable and celebratory college application process.
 Always know that the college counseling office is available to assist all students and families, and we look forward to working with you during this exciting time in your child’s life!